What to expect from BP's interviews and assessment centre

 - What goals have you set for yourself and achieved?

 It then typically moves on to technical matters, and is designed to reflect the type of work you can expect in your chosen discipline.
-Previous candidates have been given two case studies/business scenarios about which they had to answer questions and make decisions.
+BP's website tells you to expect to talk through your CV before moving on to a scenario-based question to challenge some of your knowledge.

 Past scenarios have included: